2 White female teammates in yellow pennies playing soccer with others, hugging

 If you don't want to do varsity sports in college, that doesn't mean you can't still play competitively.
 Get involved and have fun with club sports!

 If you were involved in sports throughout high school and decided not to play at the collegiate level, you may be sad that your athletic career is over.
 Maybe you’re attending (or plan to attend) a college or university that’s a lot bigger than your high school, leaving you to feel like a small fish in a big sea.
 And if you came from a tight-knit team in high school, starting college without a team by your side may be difficult.
 But being recruited for a varsity athletic team isn’t required to play your sport in college—enter club sports!
-Here are all the reasons you should consider playing club sports in college, plus some information on how they’re organized and what some teams are doing during the current pandemic.
+Here are all the reasons you should consider playing club sports in college, plus some information on how they’re organized.

 How club sports are organized